Navigation » List of Schools » Glendale Community College » Sociology » Soc 101 – Introduction to Sociology » Spring 2020 » Midterm Exam

 Question #40

-A form a hypothesis, predict outcomes, define variables, collect data, analyze data
+A form a hypothesis, review the literature, define variables, predict outcomes, collect data, analyze data, disseminate findings

 B form a hypothesis, analyze data, make predictions, review the literature